hakan-krgn/spigot-injection/README.md

 ### 7. Example scheduler

-We can use @Scheduler annotation to create schedulers.
+We can use `@Scheduler` annotation to create schedulers.
 These schedulers will be started automatically.
-Also schedulers uses spigot scheduler system.
+Also, the scheduler system of the library uses the spigot's system.

 ```java
 @Component
 public class MyScheduler {